CoreyLBS13/Fall2022_CSC403_Project_Team_Squonk/README.txt

 Documentation for Team Squonk Fall 2022 Project

 FrmMenu.cs
-    - The FrmMenu.cs file adds the new main menu for the game
+    - The FrmMenu.cs file adds the new main menu for the game.
+It plays a cutscene first before showing the actual menu.

     METHODS
     1) quitBtn_Click(object sender, EventArgs e)